 - Alternative to NuGet.
 Between versions 3.0 and 4.2, the PostSharp compiler and libraries were only distributed as NuGet packages.
 Starting from version 4.3, we are re-introducing the old good zip file, and integrate it better with PostSharp Tools for Visual Studio.
-See Installing PostSharp without NuGet on page 53 for details. - Command Line Tool.
+See Installing PostSharp without NuGet on page 55 for details. - Command Line Tool.
 Using PostSharp as a command-line tool is now a supported and documented scenario.
-For details, see Executing PostSharp from the Command Line on page 71 - PostSharp Tools for Visual Studio no longer required.
+For details, see [command-line] - PostSharp Tools for Visual Studio no longer required.
 You will now be able to build a project that uses PostSharp without having PostSharp Tools installed in Visual Studio.
 The tooling is still highly recommended but no longer strictly required.